danielsaidi/SystemNotification/README.md

 pod SystemNotification
 ```

+You can also clone the repository and build the library locally.

 ## Getting started

-To get started with SystemNotification, have a look at [this getting started guide][GettingStarted].
+The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.

 ## Documentation

-The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

-The online documentation is currently iOS only.
+The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 ## Demo Application

-This project contains a demo app that lets you explore SystemNotification on iOS.
-To run it, just open and run `Demo/Demo.xcodeproj`.
+This project has a demo app that lets you explore the library on iOS and macOS.
+To try it out, just open and run `Demo/Demo.xcodeproj`.